VedPatel2811/SageMedic-AI/AI model/README.md

 ## Running with Docker

-You can also run the backend in a Docker container:
+You can also run the model in a Docker container:

 1. **Build the Docker image:**
    ```bash